robls/bayesianfakenewsclassifier/README.md

 database through libraries specific for this purpose.
 From the data collected from this social network, it is possible to analyze objects of these data through various algorithms in the computer literature, among which is the Naive Bayes classifier, commonly used in the classification of textual documents.
-In this sense, this paper aims to present a classifier capable of detecting fake news, having as input a database composed of news collected on the social network Twitter.
+In this sense, this project aims to present a classifier capable of detecting fake news, having as input a database composed of news collected on the social network Twitter.
 Initially, we collected and stored the tweets that will be analyzed and, from then on, the Naive Bayes classifier was used in the experiment